ChuuniMage/krzysztophor/defenderProject.md

 ## Project Overview

 This a blog detailing my first projects learning Typescript – a Discord bot, implementing the the Discord.js API.
-This showcases the code's development from my initial commit to github, up to the current commit.
+These posts showcase the code's development from my initial commit to github, up to the production release.

 The purpose of the discord bot is to provide custom quality-of-life commands for the Orthodox Christian discord server’s Administrators & Moderators, and to get practical experience developing a program that has practical use.